 What’s not to love about this charming and romantic treehouse for two!?

-Perfectly located on the serene banks of the Rivanna River, this is probably the ultimate Treehouse Airbnb Virginia experience you’ve been looking for!
-Surrounded by towering Sycamore and Poplar trees – this rental comes complete with amazing panoramic windows, luxury bedding, and evertyhing else you’ll need for a 5* experience!
+Perfectly located on the serene banks of the Rivanna River, this is probably the ultimate Treehouse Airbnb Virginia experience you’ve been looking for.
+Surrounded by towering Sycamore and Poplar trees – this tranquil treehouse cottage comes complete with amazing panoramic windows, luxury bedding, and everything else you’ll need for a 5* experience!

 Location: Lynchburg, Virginia

-Just take a peak at some of the photos, and you’ll be booking a romantic getaway in this luxury rental in a heartbeat!
-Ideal for weddings, anniversaries, and photoshoots – this recently built treehouse is becoming one of the most popular Airbnbs in Virginia!
+Just take a peek at some of the photos, and you’ll be booking a romantic getaway in this luxury rental in a heartbeat!
+Ideal for weddings, anniversaries, and photoshoots – this recently built treehouse is becoming one of the most popular treehouse getaways in Virginia.

 Location: Kilmarnock, Virginia

 Positioned on a private lot leading down to the waterfront, the sunrises and sunsets over the lake here at this Virginia treehouse are as magnificent as you would probably expect.
 A wraparound deck offers plenty of points to take a photo, doze in the sunshine, or appreciate the views with a glass of wine.

 Inside, this bright and airy accommodation offers spacious, comfortable living quarters, sleeping guests across two master bedrooms (one of which has its own private deck), and a twin.
 You’ve got all the amenities that you’ll need for a weekend away or a much longer stay.

 Not that you’d feel much of a need to leave the property, but in the area, you’ve got plenty of wineries for tasting sessions.
 And you’re just about close enough to Washington, DC, for a long day trip.
 And nearby, of course, the vast and beautiful Chesapeake Bay.